Moving Forward With Zero Tolerance

 PREA Compliance Audits

-Per PREA Standards §115.393 – 405, the NRVJDH was audited in June 2014.
-The NRVJDH is fully PREA compliant, making it the first juvenile facility in Virginia to do so.
+Per PREA Standards §115.393 – 405, the NRVJDH was audited, for the second time, in July 2017.
+The NRVJDH is fully PREA compliant, making it the first juvenile facility in Virginia to be re-certified.
 The audit report can be viewed by clicking the green button below.

 Zero-Tolerance for Sexual Abuse or Sexual Harassment 115.311